MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 Starting in Windows 11, version 24H2, [bind links](/windows/win32/bindlink/) can be used to bind a file system namespace to a local "virtual path" through the Bind Filter (*bindflt.sys*).
 Minifilters can choose to veto such bind links on the system's boot partition.
 For more information, see [Vetoing a bind link].

 ## Human presence sensors

+## Network drivers

+UDP Receive Segment Coalescing Offload (URO) is a new hardware offload feature that enables network interface cards (NICs) to coalesce UDP receive segments.
+For more information, see [UDP Receive Segment Coalescing Offload (URO)](./network/udp-rsc-offload.md) and [NetAdapterCx URO](./netcx/rsc-offload.md).

 ## Print devices